Web Hosting Performance Test: 120 Days of Real Data

 | Complex (5 per host) | “Database connection intermittent” “SSL certificate chain incomplete” | Test technical expertise and escalation |

-Measured: Response time, solution accuracy, tone/helpfulness, whether solution actually worked, if follow-up was needed
+Measured: Response time, solution accuracy, tone and helpfulness, whether the solution actually worked, and whether follow-up was needed

 Support Response Times